 - Pros: Work from home, spend time with cats.

 - Cons: Can be expensive to set up.
 Possible council regulations.

 Do you have an interest in photography?
 What about becoming a cat photographer?
 You should obtain the relevant qualifications to call yourself a professional photographer.
 Set up costs can be expensive as camera equipment isn’t cheap.
 You may wish to have your studio at home or take photos on location such as at cat shows or in the cat’s own home.

-Pros: Turning a passion of photography into a career and working with animals.
+- Pros: Turning a passion for photography into a career and working with animals.

 Nationally accredited courses are available for people wishing to become a pet groomer.
 Most countries don’t require formal qualifications to work as a pet groomer, but they certainly help.
 You have the choice to either find work with an established groomer or set up shop yourself; however, this will come with expenses.